dwrobel/flatcam/README.md

 16.11.2019

-- fixed issue #341 that affected both postprocessors that have inlined feedrate: marlin and repetier.
+- fixed issue #341 that affected both preprocessors that have inlined feedrate: marlin and repetier.
 The used feedrate was the Feedrate X-Y and instead had to be Feedrate Z.

 15.11.2019